July 7, 2025

 | Stack complexity | K8s + ArgoCD + Cloudflare | Docker + Terraform + Traefik |

-My previous architecture was built with enterprise-grade tools - powerful, but wildly overbuilt for a homelab.
+My previous stack was built with enterprise-grade tools - powerful, but wildly overbuilt for a homelab.
 Classic sledgehammer-meets-nut.

 Elegant on paper, this setup was a poster child for diminishing returns.
-The K8s control-plane alone burned ~45W at idle, ArgoCD piled on another container stack, and every third-party dependency introduced a new blast radius.
+ArgoCD piled on another container stack, and every third-party dependency introduced a new blast radius.
+A study from Datadog shows the average Kubernetes cluster runs significant overhead from system components alone - overhead that makes sense at scale but is pure waste for a homelab.

 flowchart